Casablanca (1983 TV series)

-Casablanca is an American drama series, based on the 1942 film of the same name set in the genre of spying and intrigue during World War II.
+Casablanca is a 1983 American drama series, based on the 1942 film of the same name set in the genre of spying and intrigue during World War II.
 Five episodes were filmed but, following its NBC premiere on April 10, 1983, and two additional installments on April 17 and 24, it was taken off the air.
 The two remaining unaired episodes were ultimately scheduled four months later, during summer programming, and shown on August 27 and September 3.
 The show was the second attempt at a TV series based on the movie; the first was a 1955 show starring Charles McGraw as Rick Blaine, which also was short-lived, lasting only 10 episodes.